srvorkap/Tale-of-Task/Feature-List.md

         - Logged in users can mark a task as complete
         - Logged in users can delete a task
         - Logged in users can access deleted tasks in the trash (bonus?)
+            - either save to delete table or use boolean to identify it as trash or not

     3. Lists
         - Logged in users can create a new list